 What have you done to eliminate compulsive behaviors from your lives so far?

-What approach will you use to eliminate compulsive behaviors if you have them after leaving the TRC?
+What approach will you use to eliminate compulsive behaviors if you have them?

 Are you tacking all behaviors at once or one or two at a time?